+Internal decorations

-Internal decorations Repair category 1 Notes No obvious significant defects were noted to the internal decorations, allowing for areas of wear and tear.
-The textured ceiling finish may contain asbestos fibres, but this can not be determined from a visual inspection.
+Repair category 1

+Notes No obvious significant defects were noted to the internal decoration.
+The textured finishes may contain asbestos fibres.
 This can only be determined by taking a sample for analysis.
 Even if the ceiling finish does contain asbestos fibres it is not normally considered to be a health hazard provided it is not disturbed, for example it should not be rubbed down during redecoration.